WINDELLS OVER THE YEARS

 Over the past 12 years, the facilities at Windells Camp has progressed and adapted according to the needs of the campers.
 BOB (Building Out Back) was created in 2004, providing year round training facilities making weather conditions seemingly irrelevant.
 This provided athletes the ability to skate indoors and have full use of the trampolines and the foam pits.
 Following the creation of BOB, came the formation of the Concrete Jungle which was added to the campus in 2005.
 This essentially turned the entire campus into a giant skate park, with features ranging from interconnected bowls, to rolling hills of concrete, to rails weaving in and out of the campus landscape.
 The addition to Windells Camp this year was the purchase and installation of two private lifts at Timberline.
 For the campers this means less time walking and more time on the snow!
 Windells ability to be in a constant state of progression is why it has become a global leader in the continuous development of action sports camp facilities and coaches that are SECOND TO NONE.

 1985 – Backcountry Ascents – Tim began riding winter ascents in the back country of Alaska with his brother and soon there after began snowboarding professionally.

-1986 – One his first snowboard contest ever entered at Wolf Creek, Colorado.
+1986 – Won his first snowboard contest ever entered at Wolf Creek, Colorado.
 Signed a contract with Sims Snowboards and TX Team Extreme.

 1987 – Tim started the first Snowboard Only shop in the World named Gold Metal Snowboard Shop at Purgatory, Colorado.

-1988 – World Cup competitor took 2nd over all this season, one the Italian cup series and began traveling the World.
+1988 – World Cup competitor took 2nd over all this season, won the Italian cup series and began traveling the World.

 1989 – NASBA – Tim elected to be the rider representative